-This isn’t a guide on how to write an “A” research paper.
+This post isn’t a guide on how to write an “A” research paper.

-Writing a memorable or outstanding research paper takes thoughtful action.
-You need time to develop your ideas, research, plan, write and edit.
+Writing an exceptional or outstanding research paper takes thoughtful action.
+You need time to develop your ideas, research, plan, write, and edit.

-There are 7 important stages to writing a fantastic research paper people will remember:
+There are 7 crucial stages to writing a fantastic research paper people will remember: